 - 1. Provision of medical care in the wilderness environment is unique in that delays of care due to the remoteness of the environment may be detrimental to the patient.
 In order to address the unique needs and specialized skills required to manage a patient in the wilderness, these protocols and the training required to utilize these protocols will serve to define the scope of practice of the WEMS clinician.
 Therefore, THE TERM CLINICIAN IS GENERIC AND DOES NOT IMPLY A SPECIFIC LEVEL OF MEDICAL TRAINING.
-THE WILDERNESS CLINICIAN MAY BE TRAINED TO ANY LEVEL AND COULD BE A PHYSICIAN, PARAMEDIC, CARDIAC RESCUE TECHNICIAN, EMT, OR WILDERNESS EMERGENCY MEDICAL RESPONDER. - 2.
-In order for the EMS clinician to use these wilderness EMS protocols there must be a need demonstrated in which it is documented that without these protocols: - a) It would not be possible to safely extricate the patient from the environment or - b) There is a high risk of the patient or other public safety personnel incurring permanent disability or death without the use of the WEMS Protocols
+THE WILDERNESS CLINICIAN MAY BE TRAINED TO ANY LEVEL AND COULD BE A PHYSICIAN, PARAMEDIC, CARDIAC RESCUE TECHNICIAN, EMT, OR WILDERNESS EMERGENCY MEDICAL RESPONDER/WILDERNESS FIRST RESPONDER (WFR). - 2.
+In order for the EMS clinician to use these wilderness EMS protocols there must be a need demonstrated in which it is documented that without these protocols: - a) It would not be possible to safely extricate the patient from the environment - b) There is a high risk of the patient or other public safety personnel incurring permanent disability or death without the use of the WEMS Protocols, or - c) There would be an unnecessary need to mobilize additional EMS resources, and put undue strain on the EMS system, for the management of priority 3 or 4 patients that only require minor care